 The Convention on Long Range Transboundary Air Pollution (CLRTAP) was adopted in 1979 and entered into force in 1983.
-According to Article 8, Parties shall exchange information on emission of pollutants.
+The Convention has been extended by eight Protocols, of which Iceland has ratified the Protocol on Persistent Organic Pollutants.

-To comply with this requirement, Iceland has prepared an Informative Inventory Report (IIR) for the year 2008.
-The IIR together with the associated Nomenclature for Reporting tables (NFR) is Iceland's contribution to this round of reporting under the Convention, and covers emissions in the period 1990 - 2006.
+According to Article 8 of the Convention, Parties shall exchange information on emissions of pollutants.
+To comply with this requirement, Iceland has prepared an Informative Inventory Report (IIR) for the year 2009.
+The IIR together with the associated Nomenclature for Reporting tables (NFR) is Iceland's contribution to this round of reporting under the Convention, and covers emissions in the period 1990 - 2007.
 Since Iceland has ratified the Protocol on Persistent Organic Pollutants this report covers the emissions of those pollutants.